bablokb/circuitpython-vameter/doc/esp01logger.md

 on a machine in the network and pass the ip and port of the machine in the file `secrets.py` (see below).

+As an alternative, run

+   tools/cp-datalogger.py -t -o mydata.csv

+The complete list of options for `cp-datalogger.py` are available via

+   tools/cp-datalogger.py -h

 Wiring
 ------